UnicornsOnLSD/gnome-kde-dynamic-wallpaper-catalina/README.md

 4. Set the wallpaper type to dynamic
 5. Click on "Add Wallpaper..."
 6. Select wallpaper.heic (or whatever you called it)

+(btw I'm keeping the old catalina-solar.json because if I ever bother to add a solar config, I'll probably want to use it as a baseline)